 Historical and Cultural Significance

-This landscape also holds deep cultural connections, particularly through the Maori fishing heritage that thrives along the rocks.
+This landscape also holds profound cultural connections, especially through the Māori fishing heritage tied to these rocky shores.

 Ancient Lava Flows